Cassio's Naughty Dream

-In sleep I heard him say 'Sweet Desdemona,
+In sleep I heard him say "Sweet Desdemona,

-Let us be wary, let us hide our loves;'
+Let us be wary, let us hide our loves."

 And then, sir, would he gripe and wring my hand,

-Cry 'O sweet creature!' and then kiss me hard,
+Cry "O sweet creature!" and then kiss me hard,

-That grew upon my lips: then laid his leg
+That grew upon my lips; then laid his leg

-Cried 'Cursed fate that gave thee to the Moor!'
+Cried "Cursèd fate that gave thee to the Moor!"

 O monstrous!
 Monstrous!
-(3.3.56)
+(3.3.475-483)

 According to Iago, Cassio talked in his sleep while dreaming about a steamy encounter with Desdemona.
 Not only that, but Cassio also grabbed Iago, wrapped his leg over his thigh, and made out with him, all while dreaming about Desdemona, of course.

-The description of the dream is supposed to be about Desdemona and Cassio, but that becomes less important than the graphic description of what goes down between Cassio and Iago, which begs the following question: Is Othello upset/jealous that Cassio (allegedly) had dream about his wife, or that Cassio was lying in bed and groping Iago?
+The description of the dream is supposed to be about Desdemona and Cassio, but that becomes less important than the graphic description of what goes down between Cassio and Iago, which raises the following question: is Othello upset/jealous that Cassio (allegedly) had dream about his wife, or that Cassio was lying in bed and groping Iago?
 Literary critics have argued both ways, so take your pick.